2023 Summary of Arizona Legislation Regarding Community Associations

 The association shall inform each unit owner annually in writing of both:

-- The amount of the deductible.
+- The amount of each deductible.

 Applies to Condominiums.